fawda123/nerrs-metabolism/README.md

 * `R/inst_ecometab4.R`: 2017 Aug and Dec metabolism estimates at Apalachicola Cat Point using WtRegDO
 * `R/inst_ecometab5.R`: 2022 May metabolism estimates at Apalachicola Dry Bar using WtRegDO
 * `R/inst_ecometab6.R`: 2022 May metabolism estimates at Apalachicola Pilot's Cove using WtRegDO
+* `R/nep_compare.R`: Example file showing NEM estimates based on daily metabolism from WtRegDO and time rate of change for DO